MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 <!-- ====================================================================== -->
 ## Step 6 - Communication between host and web content

-The host and the web content may also communicate with each other through the `postMessage` method.
-The web content running within a WebView2 control may post to the host through the `window.chrome.webview.postMessage` method, and the message is handled by any registered the `ICoreWebView2WebMessageReceivedEventHandler` event handler on the host.
-Likewise, the host may message the web content through `ICoreWebView2::PostWebMessageAsString` or `ICoreWebView2::PostWebMessageAsJSON` method, which is caught by handlers added from `window.chrome.webview.addEventListener` listener.
+The host and the web content can also communicate with each other through the `postMessage` method.
+The web content running within a WebView2 control can post to the host through the `window.chrome.webview.postMessage` method, and the message is handled by any registered the `ICoreWebView2WebMessageReceivedEventHandler` event handler on the host.
+Similarly, the host can message the web content through `ICoreWebView2::PostWebMessageAsString` or `ICoreWebView2::PostWebMessageAsJSON` method, which is caught by handlers added from `window.chrome.webview.addEventListener` listener.
 The communication mechanism allows the web content to use native capabilities by passing messages to ask the host to run native APIs.

 As an example to understand the mechanism, the following steps occur when you try to output the document URL in WebView.